RetroPie/RetroPie-Docs/docs/Playstation-1.md

 ```
 If more than one of the BIOS above is provided, then the latest revision of the BIOS available is automatically chosen.

-The recognized name can be all uppercase or all lowercase so if saving space and using **pcsx-rearmed** is a concern, then you may want to consider renaming **scph1001.bin** to **SCPH1001.BIN** instead of having two copies of the same BIOS.
+The recognized name can be all uppercase or all lowercase so if saving space and using **PCSX-ReARMed** is a concern, then you may want to consider renaming **scph1001.bin** to **SCPH1001.BIN** instead of having two copies of the same BIOS.

-### pcsx-rearmed
+### PCSX-ReARMed

+Whilst PCSX-ReARMed has an emulated BIOS to fall back on, this has limited compatibility meaning most games will have issues running with it, others will not work at all, and all games that use memory card saves are prone to save corruption.
+It should be considered mandatory to manually install an official BIOS.

 The following BIOS is supported: